-Overall, consistent with the single-model large ensemble results of Manzini et al. (2018), Figs. 1 and 2 thus suggest a non-linear response of the SPV in CMIP5 models to global mean warming which is dependent on the timing of when the BK seas become ice-free.
-The non-linearity in the lower stratospheric vT response further suggests that this SPV non-linearity originates in the troposphere.
+Overall, consistent with Manzini et al.'s (2018) single-model large ensemble results, Fig. 1 and Fig. 2 thus suggest a non-linear response of the SPV in CMIP5 models to global mean warming, dependent on the timing of when the BK Seas become ice-free.
+The nonlinearity in the lower stratospheric vT response further suggests that this SPV nonlinearity originates in the troposphere.